 Network monitoring products deliver value to players in the telecom industry by collecting data from the network, analyzing it, and presenting actionable insights to the network manager.
 It helps optimize the network, reduce downtime, and improve the overall efficiency.
 To embrace big data technologies, many network operators are choosing to apply advanced analytics to network data to gain more valuable insights.
 The most significant big data challenges in doing so involve the process and political issues in sharing data efficiently with relevant stakeholders and dealing with uncooperative vendors.

 The global unique subscriber base in the telecom industry was close to 5 million subscribers in the year 2016 already.
-The growing number of 3G and 4G subscription will only add to the amount of content and user data generated over the next few years.
-As the amount of data generated grows exponentially, players in the telecom industry will face big data challenges in terms of storing all these information.
+The growing number of 3G and 4G subscriptions will only add to the amount of content and user data generated over the next few years.
+As the amount of data generated grows exponentially, players in the telecom industry will face big data challenges in terms of storing all this information.
 Additionally, companies will have to look at automated data migration strategies and tiered storage data management to lower the cost of handling all data.
 Data storage is one of the top big data challenges in the telecom industry as the data repository keeps on growing on a daily basis.

 IoT is still relatively a new territory for the companies in the telecom industry.
 One of the big data challenges for the companies would be to deal not only with smartphones but multitudes of devices including refrigerator, speakers, sound systems, and temperature control systems.
 Telcos have to depend and collaborate with companies driving the IoT phenomenon like IBM, GE, Deloitte, and Intel.